qqrm/rust-hh-feed/README.md

 Additional workflows automate repository maintenance:

-- `pr_cleanup.yml` cancels running CI jobs and deletes the branch after a pull request is merged.
+- `pr_cleanup.yml` cancels running CI jobs and deletes the branch after a pull request is merged while skipping its own run.
 - `manual_release.yml` allows manual execution of the bot through the GitHub UI.